“That’s just what you gotta do. Decide what’s important and go after it.”

 “Yes, ma’am.
 I’ll drive.
 My car anyway.”

-Celia: Aren’t mad.
-Right.
-Celia should come back when her emotions have had a chance to calm down.
-When she won’t fly off the handle at Isabel.
-She stands idly by while her mother packs things away into containers for Emily, her head a mess of half-formed accusations.
+Celia: Celia stands idly by while her mother packs things away into containers for Emily.
+Her head is a mess of half-formed accusations.
 Mostly it just hurts.
 Everything hurts.
-She needs her bottle of pain meds, the ones they had to get over the counter that don’t actually do anything because apparently everyone is an addict now, so why give it to people who have broken arms, right.
+She needs her bottle of pain meds.
+The ones they had to get over the counter that don’t actually do anything, because apparently everyone is an addict now.
+So why give it to people who have broken arms, right.
 Just splint and go.

 She hugs her mom before she goes.
 It’s just the one arm, but she hugs her tight, thanking her for the meal and for the conversation in the car.
 She winks at her at the last bit, forcing herself to be in a good mood for her mother’s sake.

 “Love you, Momma.
 I’ll see you soon.
 Tell the kids… tell them I love them too.
 And I’ll be by tomorrow.
 Probably sleep after this meeting.”

 A quick peck on the cheek and she’s out the door, her hand tucked neatly into Stephen’s.

 Tuesday morning—afternoon, 31 March 2009